1j01/skele2d/README.md

 			* When animations/poses don't exist, default to `@structure.getPose()`
 			* Name points and segments like how you'd name properties, so you can access them as such when drawing/stepping (e.g. `let {leftArm, rightArm} = @structure.points`)
 			* A default pose is decided by the (overridable) method `initLayout`, and if you use "left"/"right" in the names of points it moves them to the left or right, and it uses poses named "Default"/"Stand"/"Standing"/"Idle" in that order (most to least preferred), if one is available.
-		* Demos or it didn't happen!
-			* Deploy to the web; it's actually already set up to use `localStorage` (in place of `fs`) and such, and XHR to load the existing world data and animation data
+		* Demos:
-			* Improve the one demo (maybe make a logo as part of it)
+			* Improve the simple example, maybe make a logo as part of it
 			* Could make a better version of [pbp2d](https://github.com/1j01/pbp2d), a point based physics sandbox; or a full blown physics engine playground; rigid bodies use polygons and polygons use points too, and generating shapes and bodies from other types of structures would be very much possible too
 			* Could do a demo with a totally different renderer, overriding `Editor.draw` and maybe `View`.
 Three.js could be fun :)